Black Forest, Colorado: 2013 Black Forest Fire

 On June 11, 2013, a forest fire started around Highway 83 and Shoup Road, within Black Forest.
 Nearly 35,500 people within and around Black Forest, Colorado Springs, and Elbert County were evacuated, and a portion of Douglas County was placed on pre-evacuation notice.
 15,500 acres burned, 511 buildings were destroyed, and there were two fatalities.
-Based on number of homes destroyed, it surpassed the Waldo Canyon Fire as the most destructive wildfire in Colorado history.
+Based on number of homes destroyed, it surpassed the Waldo Canyon Fire in the same county the previous year as the most destructive wildfire in Colorado history.
 It was concurrent with the Royal Gorge Fire in Fremont County, which threatened the Royal Gorge Bridge.
 Firefighters achieved 100% containment on approximately June 20, 2013.

 Geography

 The Black Forest CDP has an area of 260.807 km2, including 0.150 km2 of water.
+A possible highpoint for the Black Forest area is Vollmer Hill at 7704 ft feet based on a traditional USGS Topographic map.

+Climate

+Black Forest features a midlatitude semiarid climate (Köppen BSk), with a high diurnal temperature range due to its high elevation and relatively low humidity.
+Summers are warm, with crisp nights, and influenced by the North American monsoon.
+Winters are cold with moderate snowfall.